runtimeverification/k/pending-documentation.md

 ### Parsing comments, and the `#Layout` sort

 Productions for the `#Layout` sort are used to describe tokens that are considered "whitespace".
-For example, below, we use it to define lines begining with `;` (semicolon) as comments.
+The scanner removes tokens matching these productions so they are not even seen by the parser.
+Below, we use it to define lines begining with `;` (semicolon) as comments.

 ```k
 syntax #Layout ::= r"(;[^\\n\\r]*)"    // Semi-colon comments